jmford2/Covid19-NP-Swab/README.md

 <a name="pcr"></a>
 ### PCR compatibility

 The idea is to see if anything in the material inhibits the RT-PCR test (details of the reagents differ somewhat from assay to assay; we will post).
-The protocol for testing is simply to incubate bulb in 3mL Viral Transport Medium (VTM; [recipe courtesy IU](Other_Docs/VTM_IU_recipe.pdf)) overnight, spike the VTM with positive control (ideally, the inactivated Covid-19 particles that are used clinically as the positive control, but really any mRNA should do), aliquot 700µl for testing.
-Obviously if you use your own mRNA, use primers compatible with that.
+The protocol for testing is simply:

+- incubate bulb in 3mL Viral Transport Medium (VTM; [recipe courtesy IU](Other_Docs/VTM_IU_recipe.pdf)) overnight (12 hr)
+- spike the VTM with positive control (*1*)
+- aliquot 700µl for testing
+- run RT-PCR (*2*)

+(*1*) If you are working with clinical labs who have the bandwidth, they can use inactivated Covid-19 particles that are used clinically as the positive control any virus.
+If not, and you are/have access to colleagues in a virology lab working with encapsulated virus, that can be used.
+If not, then any mRNA.

+(*2*) Many protocols and reagents are proprietary, but many hospitals have developed their own laboratory-developed tests (LDTs) that may have made their protocols

+See also [this FDA page](https://www.fda.gov/medical-devices/emergency-situations-medical-devices/faqs-diagnostic-testing-sars-cov-2) for speific testing details.

 <a name="contact"></a>